zzd1992/Image-Local-Attention/README.md

 * compute similarity matrix **W** between **Q** and **K**: `KKHW`.
 * output **O** is the sum of **V** weighted by **W**: `CHW`.

-Clearly, the first step requires `KK` times memory to store **K** and **V**.
+Clearly, the first step requires `KK` times memory to store rearranged **K** and **V**.
 However, this can be avoided.
 In our implementation, we compute **W** without rearranging keys and values.
 To this end, we write two CUDA kernels to compute **W** and **O**.
 And we build a PyTorch extension based on them. *Our implementation reduces the GPU memory by an order of magnitude and it is faster compared with the plain PyTorch implementations*.

 ## Install and usage